Take-Some-Bytes/specifications/colonialwars/cw-file-structures.md

   "meta": {
     // Must only have alphanumerical characters and spaces "name": "Valley",
-    // Either teams, koth, or siege.
+    // Must be either teams, koth, or siege.
 Case-insensitive.
     "mode": "teams",
-    // Must be a positive integer
+    // Must be a positive number equal to the maximum players of each team
+    // combined.
-    "maxPlayers": 40,
+    "maxPlayers": 20,
     "worldLimits": {
       // Must have x and y, and those properties must have a number describing
       // the maximums for each axis.